r509/r509/README.md

 See the LICENSE file.
 Licensed under the Apache 2.0 License.

 #YAML Config Options
 r509 configs are nested hashes of key:values that define the behavior of each CA. See r509.yaml for a full example config.
+These options can also be defined programmatically via R509::CAConfig and R509::CAProfile.

 ##ca\_name
 ###ca\_cert
 This hash defines the certificate + key that will be used to sign for the ca\_name.
 Depending on desired configuration various elements are optional.
 You can even supply just __cert__ (for example, if you are using an ocsp\_cert hash and only using the configured CA for OCSP responses)

 * cert (cannot use with pkcs12)
-* key (cannot use with key)
+* key (optional, cannot use with pkcs12)
 * engine (optional, cannot be used with key or pkcs12)
 * key\_name (required when using engine)
 * pkcs12 (optional, cannot be used with key or cert)